 "BLACK CULTURE IN THIS COUNTRY HAS HAD A HUGE CONTRIBUTION, ON OUR MUSIC AND, A WHOLE RANGE OF CULTURAL WAYS..."

-this week as they discussed the London riots.
-Grateful as I was for the gesture, Jones’s inability to think quickly of an effective and undeniably long list of positive contributions black culture has made in Britain was almost as sad as Starkey’s shrieks of “Rap?
-You glorify rap?!”
-(Read more
+[wpcol_2third_end id="" class="" style=""]My heart sank as I watched Owen Jones attempt to take to task an apoplectic and ill-informed David Starkey doing a fantastic impression of a racist on Newsnight this week as they discussed the London riots.
+Grateful as I was for the gesture, Jones's inability to think quickly of an effective and undeniably long list of positive contributions black culture has made in Britain was almost as sad as Starkey's shrieks of "Rap?
+You glorify rap?!"
+(Read more)[/wpcol_2third_end]

 In September 2007 I was working on the opening performance of the Bernie Grant Arts Centre - a desperately needed arts center in the heart of Tottenham dedicated to diversity, built by architect David Adjaye to commemorate the late Tottenham MP and community leader Bernie Grant.
 My daring boss tried to push the name of the devised piece of musical theatre created by a cast of 35 young people with London's finest directors, rappers, vocalists and songwriters past the board.
 We promptly had to do damage limitation on thousands of flyers and "RIOT" became "GRIOT".
 Her hopes to transform the negative connotations of the history of that word in that area associated with that MP from violence to joy and creativity were quickly dashed.
 The performance was a success as were many of our creative projects dedicated to diversity and cross-artform collaboration, but less than a year later most of us were made redundant.
 The official line to the press was that we lost our funding.
 The real story was much more heartbreaking, as issues of governance, ulterior motives and financial mismanagement reduced the dreams we worked ourselves to the bone for to virtually nothing in under a year.
 Three years later and Tottenham was once again on fire.